asadullahkhan27/AI-Food/README.md

 Prototype / Demo Mode

-The current version does not use a trained AI model yet.
+The current version does use a trained AI model.